frontpage.jpg (49072 bytes)

 In later life Otto taught that it was the spiritual pilgrimage, as much as the physical journey, that appealed to the wandering souls of Long Riders like himself.

-Before his death, Captain Schwarz authored a book which contained all of the esoteric equestrian wisdom, as well as the practical travel knowledge, he had gathered during his life in the saddle.
+Before his death, Captain Schwarz authored a book, "Reisen mit dem Pferd", which contained all of the esoteric equestrian wisdom, as well as the practical travel knowledge, he had gathered during his life in the saddle.

-This work, originally available only in Otto's native German, has been translated into English by The Long Riders' Guild, of which Otto was a proud Member.
+This work, originally available only in Otto's native German, is being translated into English by The Long Riders' Guild, of which Otto was a proud Member.

 Otto's wisdom now forms the basis of the forthcoming "Horse Travel Handbook" being prepared by The Long Riders' Guild Press.